Joey Aiuppa: Conviction and retaliation

-In 1986, Aiuppa was convicted of skimming profits from Las Vegas casinos, and received 28 years in prison.
-In 1986, Jackie Cerone took over control after the semi-retirements of Accardo and Aiuppa as leader of the Chicago Outfit.
-The convictions of five mob ties to the skimming of $2 million from Las Vegas Casinos evolved with Joseph Agosto from the Kansas City crime family testifying against the bosses.
-Among the few that were imprisoned included Aiuppa, Carl DeLuna, Angelo J. LaPietra, and Jackie Cerone.
+In 1986, Aiuppa was convicted of skimming profits from Las Vegas casinos and received 28 years in prison.
+In 1986, Jackie Cerone took over control after the semi-retirements of Accardo and Aiuppa as leaders of the Chicago Outfit.
+The convictions of five mob ties to skimming $2 million from Las Vegas Casinos evolved with Joseph Agosto from the Kansas City crime family testifying against the bosses.
+Among those convicted and imprisoned included Aiuppa, Carl DeLuna, Angelo J. LaPietra, and Jackie Cerone.
 LaPietra was a top enforcer for Aiuppa in the Chicago Outfit and early years in Cicero crime operations.
 From prison, Aiuppa chose John "No Nose" DiFronzo to run criminal operations in Chicago's western suburbs over acting boss Ferriola.
 In June 1986, Tony "the Ant" Spilotro and his brother Michael were beaten to death in Bensenville, Illinois, and buried in a cornfield in Enos, Indiana, five miles from Aiuppa property near Morocco, Indiana.
-Nicholas Calabrese, a member of the Outfit testified that both Spilotro brothers were killed in a home in Bensenville, Illinois and then buried in the cornfields in Indiana.
-Calabrese is known to be the first made man to testify against the Chicago Outfit.
-His nephew, Frank Calabrese Jr. was also an informant for the FBI.
+Nicholas Calabrese, a member of the Outfit, testified that both Spilotro brothers were killed in a home in Bensenville, Illinois and then buried in the cornfields in Indiana.
+Calabrese is known to be the first made-man to testify against the Chicago Outfit.
+His nephew, Frank Calabrese Jr., was also an informant for the FBI.
 Calabrese Jr. is the son of notorious mobster Frank Calabrese Sr. However, in a 2010 interview with Maxim magazine, while promoting the opening of the Las Vegas Mob Experience at the Tropicana Hotel, Tony Spilotro's son Vincent claimed that the real target was his uncle Michael, and Tony was killed to prevent any revenge.

 Release from prison and death

 Serving nearly 10 years of his sentence, on January 19, 1996, Aiuppa was released from the U.S. Bureau of Prisons Federal Medical Center at Rochester, Minnesota.
 On February 22, 1997, Aiuppa died at Elmhurst Memorial Hospital in Elmhurst, Illinois.
 He was buried in Hillside, Illinois at the Queen of Heaven Cemetery.

 Aiuppa's nephew Sam Aiuppa is a member of the IATSE Projectionists Local 110 union and does not share how he became part of the union.
-Sam Giancana's nephew, Andrew Giancana was on the board for the IATSE.
-The IATSE Projectionists Local 110 in Chicago was once widely believed to be one of the most mobbed up locals in America.
+Sam Giancana's nephew, Andrew Giancana, was on the board for the IATSE.
+The IATSE Projectionists Local 110 in Chicago was once widely believed to be one of the U.S. most mobbed-up locals.

 Filmography

 The film Casino, directed by Martin Scorsese in 1995, is based on the Chicago Outfit ties to the Las Vegas Casino industry.
-The events that occur in the movie are based on the relationship between the associates of the Chicago Mob and Las Vegas businessman Frank “Lefty” Rosenthal.
+The events that occur in the movie are based on the relationship between the associates of the Chicago Mob and Las Vegas businessman Frank "Lefty" Rosenthal.
 The character of Remo Gaggi, played by Pasquale Cajano, is based on Aiuppa.
 Other portrayals include Robert De Niro as main character Sam "Ace" Rothstein, based on Rosenthal, and Joe Pesci as Nicky Santoro, based on Chicago enforcer Anthony Spilotro.